Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Defining strategies to balance supply and demand.

-Executive S&OP Meeting: Plan Review and Release.
+Executive S&OP Meeting: Review and Release of the Plan

 The main items on the meeting agenda include:

-• The review of business performance against long-term goals.
+• Reviewing company performance against long-term goals.

-Implementation of the Plan and Monitoring
+Plan Implementation and Monitoring

 Some key indicators may include: